Know-It-All (album)

+Upon its release, Know-It-All was positively received by music critics, who praised the album for its lyrics and production.
+Commercially, the album charted at number 9 on the Billboard 200 in the United States and peaked at number 8 on the Billboard Canadian Albums chart.
+It was also certified 3× Platinum in Canada and 2× Platinum in the United States and New Zealand.
+The album would eventually win Pop Album of the Year at the 2017 Juno Awards.
+Reissues of the album feature guest appearances from G-Eazy, Logic, and Jaden Smith, alongside Cara's cover of "How Far I'll Go" from the Disney movie Moana (2016).
+Cara would go on to promote the album with her Know-It-All Tour throughout 2016.

 Writing and recording

 Preliminary work on the album began in 2013, with recording taking place in 2014 in New York into 2015.
 Cara worked with several producers including Kuya, Malay, Alan Nglish, Fredro, Pop & Oak and Sebastian Kole.
 The latter helped in the conception of the opening track "Seventeen".
 The song was written when Cara was about eighteen: "It was a whole bunch of feelings.
 We got to talking in the studio with my dad and Sebastian — we all came up with this thing, like, let’s write about how life goes by really fast.
 My dad brought up that idea, and that’s why the first line is, ’My daddy says that life comes at you fast’.".

 Singles

 "Here" was released on April 30, 2015, as the lead single from Cara's extended play (EP) Four Pink Walls.
 The song became Cara's first top-5 single on the US Billboard Hot 100 chart, upon reaching the peak position of five for the week of January 27, 2016 and Cara performed the song on The Tonight Show with Jimmy Fallon with their house band The Roots.
 The song received an official video, which was directed by Aaron A.

 "Wild Things" was initially released on October 27, 2015 as a promotional single but the song was later sent to US contemporary hit radio on February 2, 2016, as the album's second single, and has since achieved moderate success peaking at number 50 on the Billboard Hot 100.

 Cara announced that "Scars to Your Beautiful" would be released as the third single.
 It was sent to contemporary hit radio on July 26, 2016.
 It peaked at number 8 on the Billboard Hot 100.